 - Serve as the primary point of coordination

 - Using person centered planning to develop a plan that helps individuals chose services that identify outcomes that are important to and for the individual

 - Linking individuals with services and qualified service providers that meet their needs

 - Establish and maintain contact with all team members – individual, natural supports, and providers, etc….in order to ensure that desired outcomes in ISP are met

 - Helping people become more connected to their communities

 For more information about Service and Support Administration, please contact Service and Support Administration Director, Ron Spung at 740-342-3542 (office), 740-684-2075 (cell), or firstname.lastname@example.org

 County boards are required to add two links on their websites in order to achieve compliance with 5123-4-01 (T) – Administration and operation of a county board of DD (Residential Resources).

-The revised OAC 5123-4-01 rule, is expected to take effect on October 1, 2021, and requires that county boards post the following specific links regarding ICF services available to people and families served by county boards:
+The revised OAC 5123-4-01 rule, began on October 1, 2021, and required that county boards post the following specific links regarding ICF services available to people and families served by county boards: